-Implementation of PA-Specific Performance Measures
+Implementation of PA-Specific Performance Measure

-The MCO implemented one PA-specific measure (AADV) for MY 2022, which was reported with MCO-submitted data in September 2023.
+The MCO implemented one PA-specific measure for MY 2022, which was reported with MCO-submitted data.
 The MCO submitted all required source code and data for review (the EQRO reviewed the source code and validated raw data submitted by the MCO).
 Rate calculations were collected via rate sheets and reviewed.
-Final AADV rates were considered reportable.